philcifone/ansible/README.md

 #### update-upgrade.yml

-This updates && dist-upgrades Arch, Debian, and Ubuntu containers in my pve node on Proxmox.
+This updates && upgrades Arch, Debian, and Ubuntu containers in my pve node on Proxmox.

 ### Proxmox playbooks